cperbost/datalab/content/call/index.md

 * We want to give concrete form to independent ideas, which can come from anyone, by giving them the appropriate structure and resources to carry them out.

-We need you to make this ambition a reality.
+And we need you to make this ambition a reality.
 Contact us, describe your project, whatever your idea, whatever your needs, we will make sure to get the best out of it.
 And together we will innovate.